dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 For events with registration, a *tracked entity instance* identifier is required, read about how to get this in the section about the *trackedEntityInstances* resource.
-For sending events to programs with multiple stages, you will need to also include the *programStage* identifier, the identifiers for programStages can be found in the *programStages* resource.
+For sending events to programs with multiple stages, you will need to also include the *programStage*s identifier, the identifiers for programStages can be found in the *programStages* resource.